esp-arduino-libs/ESP32_Display_Panel/README.md

 ...
 ```

+3. After configuring the `ESP_Panel_Conf.h` file, please refer to the [APIs](#apis) section to use the functionalities provided by esp-display-panel.

-### Use Library
+### APIs

-Use the library in the sketch, and the following codes show the usage of common APIs:
+The following codes show the usage of common APIs:

 ```
 #include <ESP_Panel_Library.h>